 British Council’s Connecting Classrooms through Global Learning (CC4) is a global education programme for schools.
 It is designed to help young people develop the knowledge, skills and attitude required to live and work in the 21st century.
 The programme offers training to Head Teachers and Teachers along with school partnerships and accreditation.
-The programme is a joint-venture between the British Council and the UK’s Department for International Development (DfID).
+The programme is a joint venture between the British Council and the Foreign, Commonwealth & Development Office (FCDO).

 Between 2018-21, CC4 will deliver training of Core and Transferable skills to 1100 school teachers in Nepal.
 As a supplementary training resource, British Council Nepal wishes to produce at least three 40-minute videos of teachers teaching in real classrooms incorporating core skills in their lessons.
 The videos will be used as a training resource as well as a learning resource for teachers in Nepal.
 A Core Skills Expert based in the UK will be selected as an Academic Consultant (AC) to lead the project remotely and to provide quality assurance to the project.

 We’re looking to recruit a Local Academic Consultant (LAC) to support the AC and to lead the project locally.
 The teachers, whose lessons will be filmed, will be selected through an open competition.
 British Council Nepal will call for applications from teachers to send in lesson plans incorporating any one of the following core and transferable skills:

 The selection panel will select the best three lesson plans to be filmed.

 Roles & Responsibilities of the LAC

 - Shortlist lesson plans submitted by the teachers for final selection

 - Mentor and support the teachers to improve their lesson plans in co-ordination with the AC

 - Travel to a maximum of 3 districts during the filming of the videos and lead the filming activity while being in touch with the AC in the UK to get the best footage out of the shoot.